Bradley-Butcher/elicit/README.md

 1. Clone the repository
 2. Navigate to the repository
-3. Run `poetry install` (or `poetry install -E transformers` if you wish to use the transformer labelling functions)
+3. Run `poetry install` (or `poetry install -E transformers` if you wish to use the transformer generic labelling functions)

 # Usage